tyblount/ryba_game/README.md

 https://prettier.io/docs/install

 ### Lua Language Server
-The Lua Language Server (LLS) will make coding with Lua in an editor a lot easier.
+The Lua Language Server (LLS) makes coding with Lua in an editor a lot easier.
-It provides a bunch of features such as code completion, error checking, and documentation lookup. https://luals.github.io/#features
+It provides a bunch of features like code completion, error checking, and documentation lookup. https://luals.github.io/#features

 Follow the installation instructions for your editor here: